 In August 2017, we held a stockholder advisory vote to approve the compensation of our named executive officers (the "say-on-pay proposal").
 Our stockholders overwhelmingly approved the compensation of our named executive officers, with approximately 89% of stockholder votes cast in favor of the say-on-pay proposal.
 The Compensation Committee believes this affirms the stockholders' support of our approach to executive compensation and did not change its approach in 2019.

-The Compensation Committee will continue to consider the outcome of our say-on-pay votes when making future compensation decisions for the named executive officers.
+The Compensation Committee will continue to consider the outcome of our say-on-pay votes, such as Proposal Four in this proxy statement, when making future compensation decisions for the named executive officers.

 Overview